supendi/validant/README.md

 export type IndexedErrorOf<T extends Object> = {
     index: number; // the array item index being validated
     errors: ErrorOf<T>; // note this error still shape the original model.
-    validatedObject: T | null | undefined; // this is the array item that is being validated.
+    attemptedValue: T | null | undefined; // this is the array item that is being validated.
 };
 ```